Open until filled

 About the Policy Team

 Rails-to-Trails Conservancy is a significant player in shifting national transportation policy to support goals of health, economy, livable communities and environmental justice.
 Our strategy is to focus on making system-wide improvements at the city and county level that offer safe, convenient connectivity so people of all ages and skill levels can get around on foot or by bike.
-Interns working with the RTC Policy team will have the opportunity to learn from some of the best-trained and experienced policy professionals in Washington, D.C.
+Interns working with the RTC Policy team will have the opportunity to learn from some of the best-trained and experienced policy professionals in Washington, D.C. and around the country.
 Read more about our policy work.

 Rails-to-Trails Conservancy’s Policy team has an opening for a two- to four-month internship.
 The active transportation movement continues to grow, and there is an opportunity to expand our partners.
 State funding for transportation presents a new and growing area of opportunity to secure additional funds for trails, walking and biking.
 This internship is an opportunity to help grow the movement and influence state- and federal-level policy.

 The Active Transportation Policy Intern will assist the team with one or more aspects of making our case to federal and state officials.
 Duties will include the following:

 - Track state and federal legislation, research state and federal funding for trails and active transportation, and monitor relevant policy news as it emerges.

 - Create online and offline content about transformative trail, walking and biking projects in preparation for a federal infrastructure bill.
 Tasks may include:

 - Producing project content for the RTC website and handouts

 - Assisting with event planning